 - Hectic lifestyles: People who have work and family commitments may struggle for time for a proper walk.

-The ‘magic formula’ for staying a healthy weight is much the same as with humans: Eat less, move more – a dog will happily take plenty of exercise, so that’s up to you.
+The ‘magic formula’ for staying a healthy weight is much the same as with humans: Eat less, move more – a dog will happily take plenty of exercises, so that’s up to you.
 If you struggle, bribe the children, take it in turns to do several short walks a day or find a good dog walker.
-As for diet, a good quality food, fed in the recommended amounts with just a couple of suitable chews or biscuits is all your dog needs.
+As for diet, a good quality food, fed in the recommended amounts with just a couple of suitable chews or biscuits, is all your dog needs.
 Anything more is literally spoiling them – or worse.